 As Hurricane Barry closes in on Louisiana, UNICEF USA is closely monitoring the storm and its aftermath.
 We encourage everyone in Barry's path to take immediate, appropriate precautions to keep themselves safe.

 Being prepared for severe weather can give children a sense of security.
-Keeping a bag packed with essentials — medication, boots, gloves, raincoats, clothing, a favorite toy, books — can help kids feel safe and protected.
+Keep a bag packed with essentials — medication, boots, gloves, raincoats, clothing, a favorite toy, books.
 Other useful emergency supplies include drinking water, a three-day supply of non-perishable food, a first-aid kit, and a flashlight and radio with extra batteries.
+(See the Louisiana Governor's Office site for a comprehensive list of items you should have readily available.)
 Have an emergency plan in place, and discuss it as a family.

 Follow these guidelines to prepare your family for emergencies:

-Photo at top: A shelter at St. Thomas Presbyterian Church in west Houston in the aftermath of Hurricane Harvey.
+Photo at top: Families found shelter at St. Thomas Presbyterian Church in west Houston after Hurricane Harvey in 2017.
 Photo by Jay Janner/Austin American-Statesman via AP.